ridulfo/nicolo.se/src/pages/writing/2025-08-16-framework-laptop.md

 }
 ```

+This alias launches Firefox with the specified profile and ensures it continues running even if the terminal is closed.

 ## Conclusion
 This experience has been eye-opening.
 I have journeyed into the wilderness that is the Linux Laptop Ecosystem and returned enlightened.
 I've realized how much effort goes into making laptop hardware and the distributions of software and configuration that ship with them.
 I have deep respect for people that interface the infinitely messy physical reality with the pure world of logic and code.
 Laptops are just much more complex than desktops.
 The displays come at strange resolutions, power-management is way more important, hot swapping external displays needs to work well.

 Although it is great to be able to customize every single aspect of you machine, it comes at a cost.
 While on MacOS everything is 85% perfect out of the box, you cannot get above 92% perfect.
 On Linux you are able to get things to 100% perfect, but for every percent above 80%, the effort required to reach the next percent is doubled.

 I have no problem with a platform where the software ecosystem isn't as polished and integrated.
 Heck, I had to self-host a password manager and set up DDNS and  HTTPS to leave the iCloud one.
-I do not even case if you need to do manual configuration, my 1.4k lines of nix code proves that.
-But the issue of fractional scaling isn't a completely solved one and perhaps the blurry text is also in part due to the matte finish.
-Either way, working so much with computers, my eye health is too important to risk.
+I do not even care if you need to do manual configuration, my 1.4k lines of nix code proves that.
+But the issues with fractional scaling are due to it not being a solved problem.
+Working so much with computers, my eye health is too important to risk.